edabot/aa_pocket_ref/rails.md

 ###working with form partials for users logged in vs. out

-the call on the edit and new pages
+the call on the edit and new pages.
+Note that the form itself is now *not* working with an instance variable
 ```
 <%= render "form", cat: @cat %>
 ```